 - Hiding or hoarding food

-- Eating an abnormal amount of food in a rushed hurried rate
+- Eating an abnormal amount of food at a hurried rate

 - The disappearance of large amounts of food